parasteh/CS476_GitTemplate/AWS/deploy-springboot-app-on-aws.md

 <br/>

 5. Now verify the deployment of the  WAR file by attaching the WAR file name with the URL we created above and check it in the browser.
-Now our Spring Boot application is successfully deployed:
+Now our Spring Boot application is successfully deployed!